-The Yuciapa Companies, a Los Angeles private equity firm founded by billionaire Ron Burkle, has purchased 358 acres in Kenwood with plans to develop a resort at the base of Hood Mountain.
+The Yucaipa Companies, a Los Angeles private equity firm founded by billionaire Ron Burkle, has purchased 358 acres in Kenwood with plans to develop a resort at the base of Hood Mountain.

 The property, formerly owned by the Chinese developer Tohigh Property Investment, already has county approval for a 50-room hotel, spa and restaurant.

 No changes to Tohigh’s plans are expected and work may begin almost immediately, said Frank Quintero, a principal with Yucaipa.
 He declined to disclose financial terms of the deal, which closed Aug.
 5. Tohigh paid $41 million for the land in 2014.

 The son of a grocer, Burkle made a fortune investing in Ralphs, Food4Less, Fred Meyer and other companies.
 He founded Yucaipa in 1986, completing more than $40 billion in mergers and acquisitions, according to the company’s website.

 Burkle, who serves as managing partner of the firm, was immediately drawn to the Kenwood property because of its serenity and proximity to San Francisco, Quintero said.

 “The beauty of this particular property only comes along once in a lifetime,” said Quintero.
 He described Burkle as a big fan of Frank Lloyd Wright.

 “He believes in organic architecture and integrating buildings into nature,” said Quintero.
 “The project will be in line with the ethos of Sonoma.”

 Quintero, who will serve as the voice of the project, plans to move to the Sonoma Valley as soon as he finds a property.